Gobi Gurvansaikhan National Park

 The park is named for the Gurvan Saikhan Mountains, which translates to the Three Beauties.
 The name is derived from three subranges, the East, Middle and West Beauty.
 The range forms the eastern half of the park.

-The park lies on the northern edge of the Gobi desert.
+The park lies on the northern edge of the Gobi Desert.
 The higher elevations contain areas of steppe, and reach elevations of up to 2,600 meters.
 A number of rare plants and animals are found in the park, including the elusive snow leopard and the Gobi camel.
 Areas of sand dunes are found, most famously the Khongoryn Els - the Singing Sands.
 Another major tourist destination is Yolyn Am, which is connected with Dalanzadgad by paved road and a mountain valley that contains a large ice field through most of the year.

 The park is usually accessed via the town of Dalanzadgad, which has airport service to Ulaanbaatar.

 Wildlife

 The park is a haven for some endangered species like the argali sheep, snow leopard and Siberian ibex.
 The eponymous mountains of the park are inhabited by the magnificent lammergeier, or bearded vulture.
-The eastern range of the park supports the endangered Saker Falcon.
+The eastern range of the park supports the endangered Saker Falcon and has been designated an Important Bird Area by BirdLife International.